perfecto25/rio_config/README.md

 comments or text spanning multiple lines can be written using the single quote troika

-    [mycomment]
+    mycomment:
       comment = '''
       this
       is
       a comment
       that    spans

       many

       lines
       '''

   result